 - Do I use this item?

 - If yes, when was the last time I used this item?

 - If no, what reasons do I have for keeping it?

 Don’t fall into the trap of keeping something because it may provide a practical function in future.
 If there is no guarantee you will use it in the near future, chances are it’s taking up valuable space in your home that you don’t really need.

 And often, replacing that item as needed is more cost-effective than the unnecessary stress and extra cleaning time taken to store excessive stuff in our homes.

-She designates a set space or container to each collection of items and if she has too many items to fit into that container (i.e. a shelf, a drawer, a box), then some of the items must go until they all fit.
+She designates a set space or container for each collection of items and if she has too much stuff to fit into that container (i.e. a shelf, a drawer, a box), then some of the items must go until they all fit.

 Setting yourself similar boundaries will help you work your belongings down to a manageable quantity during your own declutter.

 Find Dana’s book along with my top 10 books about decluttering recommendations.